-An example of this was the Royal College of Psychiatrists tweeting that if anti-depressants aren’t working they have three options: “increase dose, switch the drug, or add another medication” (you can see the actual Tweet here).
-Whilst medication can help for some, there are many more tools in the box.
-But if all you have is a hammer, everything looks like a nail.
+An example of this was the Royal College of Psychiatrists tweeting that if anti-depressants aren’t working they (“professionals”) have three options: increase dose, switch the drug, or add another medication” (the tweet has since been deleted).

 Celebrate the Courage

 If it helps, a person can unpack why they feel they’re not worth it, but even then that doesn’t need “correcting” – how they feel matters.
 By honouring their feelings and then encouraging them to find workable options, unpacking the “why” might not even be relevant.
-What happens next might be all that counts.

-Options are not “One Size Fits All”
+It’s not “One Size Fits All”

 Mental health can be a complicated picture, but everyone deserves the right to be treated like an individual.
-They are not a problem waiting to be fixed, or need a “one size fits all” option, as if humans fit neatly in to a box.
+They are not a problem waiting to be fixed, or need a “one size fits all” approach, as if humans fit neatly in to a box.
 We need to mind our language and change the conversation about how we behave when people open up.

 We can’t – nor should we – boil down a person’s problems in to one (albeit well-meaning) cliché or motivational quote.
 It’s no different to someone saying “You should pull your socks up”; if someone struggling could do that, they would.

 It also requires a lot of understanding, and in order to understand, we have to listen.
 Instead of going all solution-focused on them, we could take the time to sit, meet people where they are and appreciate the difficulties – and complexities – of situations they find themselves in.
 We could then celebrate the courage it took to be open about it, asking them what they think would help.

 We are none of us broken items needing to be fixed; we are all, as humans, just trying to navigate life from a place of what’s happened to us.
 Sometimes people cope in ways that are unhealthy, and yes when any of us get stuck reaching out can definitely help.